your5e/5e-srd-markdown/dnd/51/obsidian_vault/combat/movement_and_position.md

 ## Being Prone

 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
-In the game, they are prone, a condition described in appendix PH-A.
+In the game, they are [[prone]], a condition described in appendix PH-A.

-You can **drop prone** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of movement equal to half your speed.
+You can **drop [[prone]]** without using any of your speed. **Standing up** takes more effort; doing so costs an amount of movement equal to half your speed.

 For example, if your speed is 30 feet, you must spend 15 feet of movement to stand up.
 You can't stand up if you don't have enough movement left or if your speed is 0.

-To move while prone, you must **crawl** or use magic such as teleportation.
+To move while [[prone]], you must **crawl** or use magic such as teleportation.
 Every foot of movement while crawling costs 1 extra foot.
 Crawling 1 foot in difficult terrain, therefore, costs 3 feet of movement.

 ## Interacting with Objects Around You